Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Preliminaries and Background

-One alternative family of evaluation metrics is \textbf{proper scoring rules} (\cite{gneiting2007strictly}).
-Proper scoring rules are summary statistics of overall performance of a distributional prediction, which consider both calibration and sharpness jointly (\cite{gneiting2007probabilistic}).
-For example, negative log-likelihood (NLL) is a proper scoring rule that is commonly used with density predictions (\cite{detlefsen2019reliable, pearce2018uncertainty, lakshminarayanan2017simple}).
+One alternative family of evaluation metrics is \textbf{proper scoring rules} \citep{gneiting2007strictly}.
+Proper scoring rules are summary statistics of overall performance of a distributional prediction and consider both calibration and sharpness jointly \citep{gneiting2007probabilistic}.
+For example, negative log-likelihood (NLL) is a proper scoring rule that is commonly used with density predictions \citep{detlefsen2019reliable, pearce2018uncertainty, lakshminarayanan2017simple}.
 For quantile predictions, one proper score is the \textbf{check score}, \textit{which is identical to the pinball loss}.
-This gives more ground to optimizing the pinball loss, which is the traditional method in quantile regression (\cite{koenker1978regression}), and recent quantile-based UQ methods focus on optimizing the pinball loss (\cite{rodrigues2020beyond, tagasovska2019single, cannon2018non, xu2017composite}).
+Since proper scoring rules consider both calibration and sharpness together in a single value, they can serve as optimization objectives for UQ.
+For example, optimizing the pinball loss is the traditional method in quantile regression \citep{koenker1978regression}, and many recent quantile-based UQ methods focus on optimizing this objective \citep{rodrigues2020beyond, tagasovska2019single, cannon2018non, xu2017composite}.

-The minimum of the expectation of the pinball loss is attained at the true conditional quantile.
-However, for finite datasets, we can show that minimizing the pinball loss does not necessarily lead to average calibration on the dataset.